FelipeSBarros/EAD_doutorado/texto/revision_biblio.md

 ## Importance (Justification)

 Water quality monitoring is the process of determining the chemical, physical, and biological characteristics of water bodies and identifying the possible contamination source that degrade the water quality. [@gholizadeh_comprehensive_2016]

 Water monitoring is required for sustainable urban water supply.
 The level of treatment required for human and animal consumption, agriculture, and industry necessitates an understanding of quality of water sources. [@gholizadeh_comprehensive_2016]

 In-situ measurement of physical, chemical and biological Water Quality Parameters is costly, time consuming and labor intensive despite of having high accuracy.
 Thus it is not feasible for regional and simultaneous measurement at regional scale.
 Also, point sampling, as it is also known,  are not able to identify the spatial nor temporal variation of measured parameters. [@gholizadeh_comprehensive_2016]

-### Water clasification {#sec-water_class}
+## Water classification {#sec-water_class}

 According to @gholizadeh_comprehensive_2016:
-**Case 1:** Waters whose optical properties are determined primarily by phytoplankton and related colored dissolved organic matter (CDOM) and detritus degradation products;
+**Case 1:** Waters whose optical properties are determined primarily by phytoplankton and related colored dissolved organic matter [CDOM](#cdom) and detritus degradation products;
-**Case 2:** Waters whose optical properties are significantly influenced by other constituents such as mineral particles, CDOM, or micro bubbles, whose concentrations do not co-variate with phytoplankton concentrations.
+**Case 2:** Waters whose optical properties are significantly influenced by other constituents such as mineral particles, [CDOM](#cdom), or micro bubbles, whose concentrations do not co-variate with phytoplankton concentrations.

 ## Remote Sensing